ls1intum/Artemis/docs/dev/guidelines/client.rst

         // Do not do this because the type error will not be recognized during compile time. const link = { text: 'I am a Link', routerLink: 4 } as AngularLink;

-        // Instead do this (it will throw a type error during compilation because '4' ist not an array of strings) const link: AngularLink = { text: 'I am a Link', routerLink: '4' };
+        // Instead do this (it will throw a type error during compilation because '4' is not an array of strings) const link: AngularLink = { text: 'I am a Link', routerLink: '4' };

 4. ``null`` and ``undefined``